Northwest Folklife

 Internship Opportunities:

+If there are internships posted, please view the full descriptions for application instructions.
 If you are interested in careers focused on cultural or creative work and would like to be notified when internship opportunities are posted, please send an introductory statement (1-2 paragraphs).
 Please email all content to internships@nwfolklife.org.

 • Describe your interest in this type of work